davenquinn/xenoliths/paper/text/figure-captions.md

 ##reconstruction
-Tectonic reconstruction of the California margin at 19 Ma showing the early evolution of the San Andreas transform system, offshore oceanic plates, and Cretaceous batholithic belt.
+Tectonic reconstruction of the California margin at 19 Ma showing the early evolution of the San Andreas transform system, offshore oceanic plates, and the reconstructed location of modern exposures of the Cretaceous batholithic belt, the disaggregated Mojave--Salinia batholith, and surface outcrops of subduction channel schists in the Mojave province.
-Exposures of Salinia nappes
-are shown as red patches west of the future San Andreas Fault.
-The view shows the disaggregated Mojave--Salinia batholith and surface outcrops of subduction channel schists in the Mojave province.
 Reconstruction of displaced features such as Salinia batholithic exposures from @Schott1998, @Schott2001, @Chapman2012, and @Dickinson2005 is combined with reconstruction of the evolving slab window and microplate detachment after @Wilson2005.
 The Monterey plate ridge ceased spreading at 20 Ma (Chron 6), which is labeled and corresponds to the similar time label on
 @fig:neogene_sections|b.